Flow of Knowledge Transfer in School Ecosystem

 Everything is done at home in off hours under parental guidance.
 Why is classroom built for the students of community?

-School hour is spent mostly on teaching activities, high motivation and hard instruction.
+School hours are spent mostly on teaching activities, high motivation and hard instruction.
 In reality, students don’t get time in the classroom to read, learn and solve the task problems of knowledge chapters.

 In system learnography, students are trained and skilled as small teachers in the seven fields of knowledge transfer.
 The flow of knowledge transfer is maintained in classroom operating system (CROS).